EloToJaa/ansible/README.md

-# kali-ansible
+# debian-ansible

-A simple interactive script/Ansible playbook that sets up Kali Linux
+A simple interactive script/Ansible playbook that sets up Debian-based machines with a few useful tools and security features.

 ## Usage